sambiit01/rental-locker-system/README.md

-# SmartLocker - Student Locker Booking System
+# LockerLease - Student Locker Booking System

 A web app that allows students to register, log in, and book available lockers.
 Built with Firebase Authentication and Firestore, it ensures secure access and real-time updates for locker availability.